-The unassuming chap in a floppy cap on Lugeck square turns out to be one of Europe’s most pivotal characters.
+The unassuming chap in a floppy cap on Lugeck square turns out to be one of Europe’s most pivotal historical characters.
 The statue and monument pays tribute to Johannes Gutenberg.

 - Erected in 1900 in honour of the pioneer of the printing press